JoseMMorales/BootSass/README.md

 ![Screenshot 2020-12-28 at 14 25 36](https://user-images.githubusercontent.com/43299285/103217303-90a97700-4918-11eb-88d9-ceb36b4d0a7f.png)

-* Nesting: You will be able to nest your CSS code from parents to children adding styles ordering by hierarchy. & sign are very common when adding different selectors like Hover, Visited, etc...
+* Nesting: You will be able to nest your CSS code from parents to children adding styles ordering by hierarchy. & signs are very common when adding different selectors like Hover, Visited, etc...

 ![Screenshot 2020-12-28 at 14 30 01](https://user-images.githubusercontent.com/43299285/103217575-2e9d4180-4919-11eb-9c9a-1996909128d2.png)